jdcloudcom/en/API/Cloud-Physical-Server/Cloud-Physical-Server/reinstallInstance.md

 ## Description
 To reinstall the Cloud Physical Server, only the stopped servers can be reinstalled<br/>
 - The API (describeOS) may be called to obtain the operating system list supported by the Cloud Physical Server
-- The API (describeSoftware) may be called to obtain the software list supported by the Cloud Physical Server, or the software may not be pre-installed

 ## Request method